WISE-AIFS/afs2-model/docs/CLI.md

     ```
     eipaas-afs push
     ```
-    This will read the **manifest,yml** and push this analytic app into your workspace.
+    This will read the **manifest.yml** and push this analytic app into your workspace.
     This operation may take a while, just patient.

 5. Use AFS portal to check the result.